-\\\\291, 292 International Seminar (2 or 4)-Intensive summer or winter break travel courses from different disciplines taught in the context of a specific culture or region.
+291, 292 International Seminar (2 or 4)-Intensive summer- or winter-break travel courses from different disciplines taught in the context of a specific culture or region.
 Regular class meetings supplemented by guest lectures, site visits, cultural events and home visits to provide insight into the host culture.
-Past topics: British Theatre or Industrial Revolution (in England and Ireland), Sustainable Tropical Agriculture (at Project ECHO in Florida and in Haiti), History of Ancient and Modern Greek Thought and Christianity in the Aegean (Greece) and Physical Settings of the Bible (in Israel).
+Past topics: British Theatre or Industrial Revolution (in England and Ireland), Sustainable Tropical Agriculture (at Project ECHO in Florida and in Haiti), History of Ancient and Modern Greek Thought and Christianity in the Aegean (Greece), Physical Settings of the Bible (in Israel) and Economic Development in Modern China.
 Course fee.